 - June: Annual competition launched by the Rhodes Trust

-- For Canadian students the university deadline to receive complete Rhodes applications is Friday, September 8, 2017
+- University deadline to receive complete Rhodes applications is Friday, August 24,2018

-- Canadian Regional Rhodes Committee Secretaries send invitations to successful candidates
+- Regional Rhodes Committee Secretaries send interview invitations to successful candidates

 - Mock Interviews at Western to prepare invited candidate(s)

-- Canadian Regional Rhodes Candidates’ Receptions followed by Interviews and Selection
+- Regional Rhodes Candidates’ Receptions followed by Interviews and Selection

 How to Prepare Your Candidacy at Western

 All candidates for the Scholarship should read the information about the Scholarships applicable globally, and then proceed to their country-specific page.
 Applicants in Canada must read the Memorandum for Canadian Applicants.
-Online application is not available for applicants to New Zealand.
-Please refer to the relevant country page: New Zealand.
 In broad terms, all constituencies will require the following materials in differing forms: